Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations

 \subsection{ABF parameters}

-Aside from the choice of the size of the bins used to discretize the collective variable, the only choice left to the practitioner of ABF simulations lies in the way the bias is progressively turned on after the beginning of the simulation.
+Aside from the choice of the discretization of the collective variable, the only choice left to the practitioner of ABF simulations lies in the way the bias is progressively turned on after the beginning of the simulation.
 In Colvars, this is controlled by the \texttt{fullSamples} parameter (default value 200) which is the number of collected samples in each bin after which the opposite of the estimated mean force is fully applied to the dynamics (this is introduced continuously by a linear ramp).
-Relying on too small value of this parameter can lead to the application of a bias that is far from the converged mean force and thus out of equilibrium effects and in turn slow convergence\cite{miao2021avoiding}.
+Relying on too small a value of this parameter can lead to the application of a bias that is far from the converged mean force and thus out of equilibrium effects and in turn slow convergence\cite{miao2021avoiding}.
 This is all the more true in the case of orthogonal degrees of freedom with long decorrelation times that may appear especially during absolute free energies of binding simulations.
-We recommend the use of \texttt{fullSamples}$=5000$ when running lambda-ABF simulations, which proved to be large enough in the most complex systems we studied and which thus constitutes a safe general choice.
+We recommend the use of the conservative value \texttt{fullSamples}$=5000$ when running lambda-ABF simulations, which proved to be large enough in the most complex systems we studied and which thus constitutes a safe general choice.